microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/70.skills-simple-bot-to-bot/README.md

 - A [EchoSkillBot](EchoSkillBot/README.md) that handle echoes message activities from the parent bot.

 ## To try this sample
+- Open the solution and configure it to run both projects (TODO: explain this)

 - Create a bot registration in the azure portal for the EchoSkillBot and update [EchoSkillBot/appsettings.json](EchoSkillBot/appsettings.json) with the AppId and password.
 - Create a bot registration in the azure portal for the SimpleRootBot and update [SimpleRootBot/appsettings.json](SimpleRootBot/appsettings.json) with the AppId and password.